yinkeet/docker-nodejs/README.md

 Browsersync is used in development mode to reload browser(s) automatically on file changes.
 For minification and transpilation, gulp-sass and gulp-ugilify are used in conjunction with gulp-sourcemaps .

+Handlebars is used as the default templating engine here, but you can choose to modify this to anything you want.

 ***
 ## Development